chamehleon/hr-services/README.md

 **Apache Maven:** You can download it from here.
 Download the Binary Zip Archive.
 Add path/to/maven/bin to your PATH environment variable.
 Verify the installation by running mvn -version in your terminal.

-To indicate that Tomcat is required to run your HR Management System, you can add a section in the README file under the "Getting Started" heading.
-Here's how you can do it:

-markdown
-Copy code
 ## Getting Started

 To get started with the HR Management System, follow these steps: